uncenter/uncenter.dev/README.md

 ### To-Do

-#### Quick Fixes

-- [ ] Add pre-generated preview images instead of Vercel OG images
+- [ ] Generate static preview images
-- [ ] Fetch and display GitHub statistics for each project on projects page
+- [ ] Fetch GitHub statistics for each project

-#### Long-Term

-- [ ] Import posts from Notion for improved content management
-- [ ] Enable Webmentions and Mastodon integration for comments and replies
+- [ ] Webmentions and Mastodon integration for comments and replies

 ### Structure